 - participation in local and international conferences

 Once you have received the unique identifier, you will be able to lodge your application under the Distinguished Talent Visa (outside Australia).
-Depending on whether you are located in or outside of Australia, you will have to apply for a different subclass.
-If you are in Australia, it will be an subclass 858 Distinguished Talent Visa (subject to being onshore with an appropriate visa, some such as a subclass 600 or ETA, are excluded from allowing you to make an onshore application and accessing a bridging visa).
-If you are outside Australia or holding an inappropriate visa, you will have to lodge a subclass 124 Distinguished Talent Visa.
+If you are in or out of Australia, it will be an subclass 858 Distinguished Talent Visa.
+Previously if you were outside Australia or holding an inappropriate visa, you had to lodge a subclass 124 Distinguished Talent Visa.

 What is the Distinguished Talent Visa?

 The Distinguished Talent Visa is for individuals who are globally recognised for their exceptional achievement in a profession, sport, arts or academia and research.
 It is a visa that will allow you and your family to live in Australia permanently.